-According to Discover, if an attempted purchase with your card falls outside your typical spending patterns, this may trigger the issuer to decline your card.
+If an attempted purchase with your card falls outside your typical spending patterns, this may trigger the issuer to decline your card.
 This is designed to prevent fraud.

 One time this may happen is when you’re traveling, especially if you’re in another country.
 If too many purchases are made in places that don’t match your normal spending activity, your card might be declined as a way to protect you from fraud.

 To prevent your card from being declined when you’re away from home, notify the card issuer ahead of your trip, particularly if you’re heading to a different country.

 3. Your credit card account has been closed or suspended

 If your card hasn’t been used in a while, the issuer may have closed your account, prompting the card to be declined, says Ulzheimer.
 It may take months or even years of not using your card for the issuer to shut your account.
 You can contact the card issuer to see whether your account can be reactivated.

 To avoid having your card being canceled due to inactivity, try to make a purchase with your card from time to time, and pay the entire balance when the bill arrives.

 Another reason a card issuer may have suspended your account, according to Ulzheimer, is if you’re behind on paying your credit card bill.
 In this instance, you’ll need to catch up on your payments, he says.
 Then the issuer might reinstate your account.